R$^2$PO: Decoupling Rollout and Inference Policies for LLM Reasoning: Method

 \subsubsection{Main Policy Optimization}

-In the main policy optimization stage, we freeze the Rollout-Head and update the backbone and LM-Head ($\theta$).
+In the main policy optimization stage, we freeze the Rollout-Head and update the backbone and LM Head ($\theta$).
 Crucially, the frozen Rollout-Head acts exclusively as a \textbf{behavioral sampler} to provide diverse trajectories that the base policy might not otherwise discover.
 The optimization objective focuses on the base policy:

 By alternating between these two stages, the exploration module continuously adapts to the evolving base policy, while the base policy gradually absorbs high-quality exploratory behaviors under a more stabilized training signal.